Mampenda/Multiprogramming/README.md

 2. When a process is delayed, as in the code above, it is continuously examining `count`.

 In the worst case, `N-1` processes might be delayed waiting for the last process to arrive at the barrier.
 This could lead to severe memory contention.
-One way to avoid it, is to distribute the implementation of `count` by using `N` variables that sum to the same value.
+One way to avoid it, is to distribute the implementation of `count` by using `n` variables that sum to the same value.

 ### Flags and Coordinators